georgegeorgitsis/csv-parser/README.md

 * Allow the user to get all images
 * Allow the user to get a single image using the unique identifier

+*The API was tested using LAMP Stack on Ubuntu 16.10 and WAMP64 on Windows.
+Also Postman was used to simulate requests *

 ---

 ## The workflow of POST Request